Keep My Stuff

 Building (with nix)

 Unique to this project.
 Regular build instructions are further down.
-If you have Nix installed, run nix build .?submodules=1
+If you have Nix installed, run nix build .?submodules=1.
+The compiled mod will be located at result/lib/<modname>.nrm

 Tools

-You'll need to install clang
+You'll need to install clang and make to build.

 - On Windows, using chocolatey to install both is recommended.
 The packages are

-respectively.- The LLVM 19.1.0 llvm-project release binary, which is also what chocolatey provides, does not support MIPS correctly.
+llvmandmakerespectively.- The LLVM 19.1.0 llvm-project release binary, which is also what chocolatey provides, does not support MIPS correctly.
 The solution is to install 18.1.8 instead, which can be done in chocolatey by specifying

-or by downloading the 18.1.8 release directly.
+--version 18.1.8or by downloading the 18.1.8 release directly.

 - The LLVM 19.1.0 llvm-project release binary, which is also what chocolatey provides, does not support MIPS correctly.
 The solution is to install 18.1.8 instead, which can be done in chocolatey by specifying